This article discusses the top online reputation threats to be aware of in 2026 and beyond.

 Social media platforms can amplify coordinated smear campaigns, spreading false information and damaging your reputation.
 Malicious actors may create fake profiles or exploit trends to attack your brand.

-- Secure Social Media Accounts: Use strong passwords, enable two-factor authentication, and limit admin access.
+- Secure Your Social Media Accounts: Use strong passwords, enable two-factor authentication, and limit admin access.

 - Have a Crisis Plan Ready: Prepare a response strategy to address misinformation swiftly and transparently.